dfinity/motoko/doc/md/writing-motoko/arguments.md

 };
 ```

-Once your canister is [deployed](/docs/current/developer-docs/getting-started/deploy/local), you can call the `location` method in the program and pass your `city` argument of type `text` by running the following command:
+Once your canister is [deployed](/docs/current/developer-docs/getting-started/deploy/local), you can call the `location` method in the program and pass your `city` argument of type [`Text`](../base/Text.md) by running the following command:

 ```
 dfx canister call location_hello_backend location "San Francisco"